Reframe The Square

 Competitor Analysis

-We conducted a competitor analysis on related spaces such as Bryant Park and Bakery Square, during this analysis we discovered that Market Square lacks a unified design language and presence.
+We conducted a competitor analysis on related spaces such as Bryant Park and Bakery Square.
+In our competitor analysis we discovered that Market Square lacks a unified design language and presence when compared to its peers.

 Field Research

 We conducted extensive field research at the Market Square.
-During this phase of the research we interviewed visitors as well as shop keepers in the area.
-We observed that Market Square is an ever changing space with a diverse public.
-On weekdays it is home to local office workers and residents, and on weekends the square welcomes families, and out of town visitors.
+During this phase of our research we interviewed visitors and shop keepers in the square.
+We observed Market Square as an ever changing space with a diverse visitor and vendor presence.
+On weekdays it is a home to downtown office workers and residents, and on weekends the square welcomes families, and out of town visitors.
 Aware of the diversity within the square, we pivoted our field research to capture these unique and diverse stories.
-A memorable highlight of our research was the use of free polaroid photography to attract participants.
-Our story gathering initiative was so successful that it prompted authorities to remove us from the space)

 Affinity Mapping

-Having established these initial qualities about Market Square, we created three how might we statements to help foster our design process.
+the following how might we statements to help frame our design process.

 The Design(er)(ing)